ho1dollar/mini-lalamove/README.md

 # Mini-Lalamove
 This application is implemented in Go with the use of contiainer.

-It is my first time to build an command line application.
+It is my first time to build a command line application.
 I take it as an opportunity to learn the Go language and give a try to the container development workflow to show that I am a fast learner as well as a competitive candidate for this position.

 ## Getting Started